Theses

 • Stockman, L.M.
 (2023).
 The Planets in 2024.
 In B. Jones (Ed.), Yearbook of Astronomy 2024 (pp. 78–80).
 White Owl.

-• Stockman, L.M. (in preparation).
+• Stockman, L.M.
+(2024).
 The Astronomers’ Stars: The Terrible Twos.
-In B. Jones (Ed.), Yearbook of Astronomy 2025.
+In B. Jones (Ed.), Yearbook of Astronomy 2025 (pp. 267–277).
 White Owl.

-• Stockman, L.M. (in preparation).
+• Stockman, L.M.
+(2024).
 Gone But Not Forgotten: Anser.
-In B. Jones (Ed.), Yearbook of Astronomy 2025.
+In B. Jones (Ed.), Yearbook of Astronomy 2025 (pp. 151–155).
 White Owl.

-• Stockman, L.M. (in preparation).
-Lunar Phenomena.
-In B. Jones (Ed.), Yearbook of Astronomy 2025.
+• Stockman, L.M. & Jones, B. (2024).
+Lunar Phenomena and Eclipses.
+In B. Jones (Ed.), Yearbook of Astronomy 2025 (pp. 87–94).
 White Owl.

-• Stockman, L.M. (in preparation).
+• Stockman, L.M.
+(2024).
 Monthly Sky Notes.
-In B. Jones (Ed.), Yearbook of Astronomy 2025.
+In B. Jones (Ed.), Yearbook of Astronomy 2025 (pp. 97–179).
 White Owl.

-• Stockman, L.M. (in preparation).
+• Stockman, L.M.
+(2024).
 The Planets in 2025.
-In B. Jones (Ed.), Yearbook of Astronomy 2025.
+In B. Jones (Ed.), Yearbook of Astronomy 2025 (pp. 78–80).
 White Owl.

 • Stockman, L.M. (in preparation).
 Full Moon Names: A Full Moon by any other name would shine as bright.
 In B. Jones & K. Evans (Eds.), Not Only Through the Telescope.
 White Owl.

 • Stockman, L.M. (in preparation).
-The Astronomers’ Stars: Taking It To Extremes.
+The Astronomers’ Stars: Taking It to Extremes.
 In B. Jones (Ed.), Yearbook of Astronomy 2026.
 White Owl.

 • Stockman, L.M. (in preparation).
 Gone But Not Forgotten: Argo Navis.
 In B. Jones (Ed.), Yearbook of Astronomy 2026.
 White Owl.